Killercodes/Code-Demo-Tutorial/Tutorial/Debugging CRM Workflow.md

-# Debugging custom workflow assemblies
+# Debugging Custom Workflow CRM 2015

-# My cool project and above is the logo of it

 Plugin Registration tool can be used to debug not just plugin assemblies, but also custom workflow assemblies.
 I am not sure how well known this feature is, as I could not find any documentation about this in msdn.